Pequot Library: Architecture

 The Richardsonian Romanesque building that houses the library was designed by the architect Robert Henderson Robertson and is a contributing property to the National Register of Historic Places' Southport Historic District.

 By the time Virginia Marquand Monroe was contemplating her library, the architect-client relationship was no longer so client-centered, and Robertson was the creative force behind the design, influenced by Henry Hobson Richardson.
 The library's pink granite exterior and red tile roof make a contrast with the surrounding clapboard architecture.

 In 2006, the Pequot Library invested in a restoration project to address the condition of the elaborate metalwork set throughout their library stacks.
 Robert Robertson designed each shelf in the library to be supported by cast iron structures.
-Each row of shelving is framed by columns and the stairways linking the two storeys are made with balusters of garlands and vines in copper plated cast iron.
+Each row of shelving is framed by columns and the stairways linking the two stories are made with balusters of garlands and vines in copper-plated cast iron.
 During the course of restoration, over 6,000 metal pieces were individually treated.
-The project was carried out by Howard Newman's restoration company Newmans’ Ltd.

-The most recent restoration of the Library which occurred in 2020 and 2021, when the original signature terra cotta roof tiles from 1894 had replacements installed from the original manufacturer, Ludowici Roof Tile.
+The project was carried out by Howard Newman's restoration company Newmans Ltd. The most recent restoration of the Library which occurred in 2020 and 2021, when the original signature terra cotta roof tiles from 1894 had replacements installed from the original manufacturer, Ludowici Roof Tile.
 The project included structural repairs and waterproofing the entire original structure and was funded to the amount of $1.6 million by the community and several grants.

+Building Gallery

-Special collections
+Special Collections

-The library has a large Special Collection of manuscripts, rare books, and archives.
-The permanent Special Collection includes historically significant early American manuscripts, archives, rare books, artifacts, artwork, maps, and photographs.
-In total, the Special Collections house more than 30,000 items, many there since the library opened in 1894.
+The library has a large special collections consisting of manuscripts, rare books, and archives.
+The permanent special collection includes historically significant early American manuscripts, archives, rare books, artifacts, artwork, maps, and photographs.
+In total, the special collections house more than 30,000 items, many there since the library opened in 1894.
 Most items are available for view by appointment only with staff supervision in the Dillon Reading room of the library.
 The Pequot library founders built the original collection to document early Americana related to the thirteen original colonies, but it has since been expanded to include early printed books, medieval manuscripts, Shakespeareana, and information from American publishing in the twentieth century.
 Highlights include a 1776 Norwich edition of Common Sense, sermons, and other theological works from the seventeenth to nineteenth centuries, material on Native Americans from the seventeenth to nineteenth centuries, and first editions of Louisa May Alcott’s works, and Kate Greenaway editions.

-A highlight in the library's Special Collection is The Birds of America Volume 2, an oversized book (2.3 by 3.4 feet) that includes a collection of full color drawings by John James Audubon that his youngest son, John Woodhouse Audubon, re-issued in 1858.
+A highlight in the library's special collection is The Birds of America Volume 2, an oversized book (2.3 by 3.4 feet) that includes a collection of full color drawings by John James Audubon that his youngest son, John Woodhouse Audubon, re-issued in 1858.
 The prints were reproduced via chromolithography performed by Julius Bien of New York, who was a pioneer in the technique.
 The volume is also known as the "Bien Edition."
 The pages are turned to display a new print page monthly.
-It is on public display in the library main reading room.
+It is on public display regularly in the library main reading room.